heplesser/compneuronmbu/index.md

 layout: index
 ---

+# Computational Neuroscience @ NMBU

 Welcome to the Computational Neuroscience Group at the [Norwegian University of Life Sciences](http://www.nmbu.no/en) at Ås, close to the Norwegian capital Oslo!

 ## Research

-- Modelling of [extracellular signatures of neural activity](Extracellularmodelling), and the development of mathematical methods for analysis of data from cortical recordings with laminar electrodes

 ### Key topics

+- Modelling of extracellular signatures of neural activity, and the development of mathematical methods for analysis of data from cortical recordings with laminar electrodes
+- Studies of simplified models for dynamics of interconnected cortical neuron populations
+- Interaction between nerve cells and glia cells

 ### Software